 - Provide an opportunity to modify and update academic units by identifying strengths and opportunities for improvement.

 - Support decision-making relative to expansion or contraction of the academic unit.

-- Demonstrate accountability to the MNSCU system, and to state and federal governments.
+- Demonstrate accountability to the colleges and universities of Minnesota State, the State of Minnesota, and the federal government.